marisarpo/horizons-week02/day3/2_inline_model/README.md

 Once the user requirements are in place, one of the first, most important steps of application design is designing the data model.

-Your task is to design a data model for the game of baseball.
+Work with someone sitting next to you.
+Along with your partner, your task is to design a data model for the game of baseball.
 (If you're not a fan of baseball, feel free to choose another team sport.)
 Do this on a piece of paper.
 Consider the following questions:

 - Which classes do we need?
 - What are the properties and methods of those classes?